Strangeness Neutrality and QCD Thermodynamics: Summary

 Towards a more realistic equation of state, the next crucial step is to also account for the freeze-out condition related to the initial charge of the colliding nuclei by taking finite isospin chemical potential into consideration.
 Also in this case, beyond mean-field effects and in particular pion fluctuations will certainly be very important.
 Concerning the model, the most relevant improvements are the inclusion of effects beyond LPA which have a high impact on quark and meson dynamics, and the incorporation of dynamics in the gauge sector which allow for a self-consistent computation of the Polyakov loop potential.
 The latter point might remedy the thermodynamic inconsistency of the PQM model at large $\mu_B$ discussed in the appendix and thus allow for an extension of the present work towards the critical endpoint of QCD.
 Then, (off-diagonal) cumulants of baryon number and strangeness distributions will also become accessible.

 We thank Mario Mitter, Robert D. Pisarski, Vladimir Skokov and Patrick Steinbrecher for discussions as well as Jens Braun and Bernd-Jochen Schaefer for valuable comments on our manuscript.
 We also thank the members of the fQCD collaboration \cite{fQCD} for discussions and work on related projects.
+We thank Dirk H.\ Rischke for helpful explanations regarding the speed of sound.
 F.R. is supported by the Deutsche Forschungsgemeinschaft (DFG) through grant \mbox{RE 4174/1-1}.
 W.F. is supported by the National Natural Science Foundation of China under Contracts Nos.
 11775041.
 This work is supported by the ExtreMe Matter Institute (EMMI) and the grant BMBF 05P12VHCTG.
 It is part of and supported by the DFG Collaborative Research Centre "SFB 1225 (ISOQUANT)".

 \begin{appendix}